wavefrontHQ/docs/pages/doc/wavefront_spring_boot3.md

         Connect to your Wavefront dashboard using this one-time use link: https://wavefront.surf/us/example
       ```
-1. Add data to your application before you start to view the data in Wavefront.
+1. Add data to your application before you start to view the data in our service.
     {% include tip.html content="Try out the [Wavefront for Spring Boot 3 Tutorial](wavefront_springboot3_tutorial.html)."%}
 1. Click the link (for example, `https://wavefront.surf/us/<name>`) and you are taken to the Wavefront Spring Boot Inventory dashboard where you can examine the data sent by your application.
     <br/>Example:
     ![Spring Boot metrics dashbaord](images/springboot_metrics.png)
-    If your application uses trace data, click the link in the **Tracing** section of the dashboard to be directed to the Wavefront Traces Browser.
+    If your application uses trace data, click the link in the **Tracing** section of the dashboard to be directed to the Traces Browser.
     <br/>Example:
     ![Spring Boot traces browser](images/springboot_span_logs_pet_clinic.png)
     {% include note.html content="Want to see the cool information you can gather from the Traces Browser?
 See [Explore the Traces Browser](tracing_traces_browser.html)." %}